 - the proposed frequency of prize gaming at the premises;

-- details of any training and training programme on the limits of stakes, prizes and permissible gambling relating to such premises; and
+- details of any training and training programme on the limits of stakes, prizes and permissible gambling relating to such premises

-- details of any proposed precaution to secure the prevention of harm to those under 18 and measures for implementing the same.
+- details of any proposed precaution to secure the prevention of harm to those under 18.
+This includes measures for implementing the same.

 An application for renewal of a permit must be made during the period beginning six months before the permit expires and ending two months before it expires.
 The procedure for renewal is the same as for an application.